dfinity/wg-identity-authentication/topics/icrc_31_get_principals.md

 `version` (`text`): The version of the standard used.
 It must match the `version` from the request.

-`identities`: A list of identities the user has selected to share with the relying party.
+`principals` (`text` array): A list of principalIds the user has selected to share with the relying party.

-- `publicKey` (`blob`): The DER-encoded public key associated with the identity, derived in accordance with one of [the signature algorithms supported by the IC](https://internetcomputer.org/docs/current/references/ic-interface-spec/#signatures).
-The public key can be used to [derive a self-authenticating principal](https://internetcomputer.org/docs/current/references/ic-interface-spec/#principal).

 ### Example RPC Response